sterio20/git-demo/README.md

 # git-demo
-this is a git demo
+this is a git demo.
+by steve rozario